IndEcol/country_converter/README.rst

 country converter
 =================

 The country converter (coco) is a Python package to convert and match country names between different classifications and between different naming versions.
 Internally it uses regular expressions to match country names.
-Coco can also be used to build aggregation concordance matrices between the different classifications.
+Coco can also be used to build aggregation concordance matrices between different classification schemes.

 .. image:: https://badge.fury.io/py/country_converter.svg
     :target: https://badge.fury.io/py/country_converter